Insulin resistance is becoming increasingly common, and we should be worried!

 Protein is a great thing for treating insulin resistance because it does not cause blood sugar levels to shoot up.
 It includes poultry, fish, and lean red meat.
 Choosing leaner sources of protein reduces your intake of calories and saturated fat.
 You should limit your daily intake of protein foods to 85 to 170 grams per day.

 Dairy foods are great sources of calcium and protein.
 Remember that low-fat and fat-free are not always the best options.

-Skim and low-fat milks may have fewer calories, but whole milk has more saturated and monounsaturated fats that have major benefits.
+Skim and low-fat milk may have fewer calories, but whole milk has more saturated and monounsaturated fats that have major benefits.
 These benefits include helping to keep you feeling full, supporting metabolism, and improving your body composition.
-Without the fat, skim and low-fat milks also have less fat-soluble vitamins like A, D, E, and K when compared to whole milk.
+Without the fat, skim and low-fat milk also have less fat-soluble vitamins like A, D, E, and K when compared to whole milk.

 Nuts, Seeds and Legumes